Long term side effects of treatment for acute lymphoblastic leukaemia (ALL)

 Tiredness (fatigue)

 Fatigue can be difficult and frustrating.
 And it can make you feel quite low if you have it for a long time, which in turn can make your fatigue worse.
-So do talk to your doctor or specialist nurse for help.
+If fatigue is a problem for you talk to your doctor or specialist nurse.

 You may need tests to check that there isn’t an easily treatable cause of the tiredness, such as low thyroid hormone levels or anaemia.
 If there isn’t a direct cause, your doctor and nurse can suggest other things that may help.
 Some research has shown that light to moderate exercise can help you feel better and give you more energy.